benhamblin/Olympic-Data-Comparison/README.md

 - **User Interface**: Design an intuitive and user-friendly interface for effective comparison.
 - **Data Visualization**: Use Chart.js for graphical representation of comparison data.

-## Development Guidelines
-- **Code Base**: Incorporate code from COA123 lectures and labs.
-- **Directory Structure**: Place all PHP and start HTML files at the root level of the coursework folder on the sci-project server.
-- **Validation and Responsiveness**: Ensure input validation and responsive design.

-## Submission
+## Contributing
-- Upload all required files to your designated coursework folder on the sci-project server.
-- Follow naming conventions and directory structure as specified in the coursework guidelines.
+As this is a coursework assignment, contributing is restricted to the individual student.
+Please adhere to academic integrity policies.

 ## Academic Integrity
-This is an individual coursework task.
-Collaboration or plagiarism is strictly prohibited and subject to academic misconduct proceedings.
+This project is an individual coursework assignment.
+Sharing code or plagiarizing is strictly prohibited and subject to academic misconduct proceedings.

-## Contact Information
+## License
-For queries or issues, contact Dr. Hossein Nevisi (h.nevisi@lboro.ac.uk) or seek assistance during lab practical sessions.

----

-**Note**: This README provides a structured overview for Task 4 of the coursework, focusing on key requirements, technical specifications, and development guidelines.
-Make sure to adapt and expand this template based on your project's progress and specific implementation details.
+This project is proprietary and used for educational purposes only.
+No part of this code may be used, distributed, or modified without proper academic context and permissions.